John Randolph Grymes: Early life

 Grymes was born on December 14, 1786, in Orange County, Virginia into several of the First Families of Virginia.
 He was a son of Benjamin Grymes (c.
 1750–1805) and Sarah Robinson (1755–1831).
 Among his siblings were Philip Grymes, Thomas Grymes, Elizabeth Pope (née Grymes) Braxton and Peyton Grymes.

-His paternal grandparents were Mary (née Randolph) Grymes and Col. Philip Ludwell Grymes, a member of the Virginia House of Burgesses.
+His paternal grandparents were Mary (née Randolph) Grymes and Colonel Philip Ludwell Grymes, a member of the Virginia House of Burgesses.
 Like Thomas Jefferson and Robert E. Lee, Grymes was a descendant of William Randolph and Mary Isham, through his maternal grandmother's father, Sir John Randolph, the youngest son of William and Mary.
 His uncle and namesake, John Randolph Grymes, was a loyalist during the American Revolution who joined the British Army under the former Royal Governor of Virginia Lord Dunmore.
 His maternal grandparents were Sarah (née Lister) Robinson and Peter Robinson, who was educated at Oriel College, Oxford and was a member of the Virginia House Burgesses between 1758 and 1761.
 His uncle, Christopher Robinson, was a United Empire Loyalist and the father of Sir John Robinson, 1st Baronet, the Chief Justice of Upper Canada.
 Their ancestor, also named Christopher Robinson, came to Virginia about 1666 as secretary to Sir William Berkeley, Governor of Virginia.
 His grandfather was a brother of John Robinson, Speaker of the House of Burgesses, and Beverley Robinson, also a loyalist leader.

 Career

 In 1808, Grymes arrived in New Orleans.
 On May 4, 1811, Grymes was appointed to replace his deceased brother Philip as the U.S. attorney for Louisiana district, serving until December 1814, when he resigned his post to represent the pirate Jean Lafitte.
-During the War of 1812, Grymes served as aide-de-camp to General Andrew Jackson during the Battle of New Orleans.
+During the War of 1812, Grymes was part of General Andrew Jackson staff as an aide-de-camp during the Battle of New Orleans.
+He was a colonel.

 As an attorney, he was law partners with Edward Livingston and was one of Jackson's lawyers in the case over the Second Bank of the United States, he opposed Daniel Webster in court against Myra Clark Gaines, and, reportedly, he earned $100,000 in the batture (or alluvial) land case against Edward Livingston.

 Grymes was a member of the "New Orleans Association" which included attorneys Edward Livingston and Abner L. Duncan, merchant John K. West, smuggler Pierre Laffite, and pirate Jean Laffite.
-Grymes was also a founding member of The Boston Club, a private gentlemen's club in New Orleans.
+Grymes was also a founding member of The Boston Club, the third-oldest private gentlemen's club in the United States, and oldest in New Orleans.
+In 1820, he was a member of the Electoral College, voting for James Monroe.